-Special: A student may be admitted on a special status (provisional basis) if he or she does not meet the initial admission requirements, provided there is other evidence the student has potential for successful graduate study.
-Upon completion of nine credit hours with a cumulative GPA of 3.0 or better, the special status will be removed.
+Conditional: A student may be admitted on a conditional status if he or she does not meet the initial admission requirements, provided there is other evidence the student has potential for successful graduate study.
+Upon completion of nine credit hours with a cumulative GPA of 3.0 or better, the conditional status will be removed.
 A student who fails to obtain this grade point average will not be permitted to continue in the program.